DataWzard/my-reading-list/README.md

 * [x] 🤖 A Brief History of Intelligence: Evolution, AI, and the Five Breakthroughs That Made Our Brains - Max S. Bennett
 * [x] 📊 The Ascent of Information - Caleb Scharf​​​​​​​​​​​​​​​​
 * [x] 🧠 A Thousand Brains: A New Theory of Intelligence - Jeff Hawkins
+* [x] 🧫 How To Create A Mind: The Secret of Human Thought Revealed - Ray Kurzweil